 - How private is the balcony?

-- Where is it oriented in relation to other apartments in the building?
+- Where is the balcony oriented in relation to other apartments in the building?

 - How do you want to use the balcony?
 For entertaining?
 For morning breakfasts and coffees?